A broken bone, or fracture, happens when excessive force

 What Causes Broken Bones?

-- falls from heights or falls on ice or other unsafe surfaces
+- falls on ice or other unsafe surfaces

-- osteoporosis, a disease that causes bones to weaken in older adults
+disease causes bones to weaken in older adults.

 What Are the Types of Broken Bones?